erjank/teaching/extras.md

 it takes to be programmers.
 If all we do is dispel that belief, we will have done them a service.

-## Starting Out

-To begin your class, the instructors should give a brief introduction that will convey their capacity to teach the material, accessibility and approachability, desire for student success, and enthusiasm.
-Tailor your introduction to the students' skill level so that you convey competence (without seeming too advanced) and demonstrate that you can relate to the students.
-Throughout the workshop, continually demonstrate that you are interested in student progress and that you are enthusiastic about the topics.

-Students should also introduce themselves (preferably verbally).
-At the very least, everyone should add their name to the Etherpad, but its also good for everyone at a given site to know who all is in the group.
-Note: this can be done while setting up before the start of the class.

-## Overnight Homework

-In a two-day class, have learners read the operations checklists as overnight homework and do their demotivational story just before lunch on day 2: it means day 2 starts with *their* questions (which wakes them up), and the demotivational story is a good lead-in to lunchtime discussion.

 ## Feedback on Live Coding Demo Videos

 The two lists below summarize key feedback on the two videos used